matthijscox/Blog/pages/2021-03-23-julia-tips.md

 ### Which IDE?

 I use [Visual Study Code](https://code.visualstudio.com/) with the [Julia extension](https://www.julia-vscode.org/).
-But please use whatever you like, I have a colleague who raves about [Neovim](https://neovim.io/) and corresponding Julia plugin.
+But please use whatever you like.
+For example, I have a colleague who raves about [Neovim](https://neovim.io/) and corresponding Julia plugin.

 ### Julia package creation